-Precipitation data collected at the South Haiwee Reservoir weather station monitored by LADWP and presented by the National Weather Service in conjunction with the California-Nevada River Forecast Center is as follows: for water year 2012 (October 2011 through September 2012) Haiwee station recorded 3.05 inches of precipitation, approximately 41 percent of the long-term average (LTA).
-For comparison purposes past precipitation data from Haiwee is as follows: water year 2010 recorded 8.14 inches (110% of LTA), water year 2011 recorded 8.37 inches (114% of LTA).
-For water year 2013 to date (October through December 2012) Haiwee has recorded 0.18 inches of precipitation.
+Precipitation data collected at the South Haiwee Reservoir weather station monitored by LADWP and presented by the National Weather Service in conjunction with the California-Nevada River Forecast Center is as follows: for water year 2014-15 (October 2014 through September 2015) the Haiwee station recorded 3.86 inches of precipitation, 53% of water year long-term average.
+In addition to the partial 2014-15 water year, for the five complete water years during project pumping (2009-10 to 2013-14), precipitation at the South Haiwee station has been 111%, 114%, 41%, 11% and 38%, of the long-term average respectively.